yo-goto/fish-plugin-template/README.md

 # fish-plugin-template
 > A fish plugin to make template directories and project files for fish plugin development

-You can start developing a fish plugin quickly with this plugin.
+With typing `fish-plugin-template` in your command-line, you can start developing a fish plugin instantly.

 ## Installation